Maroons: Dominican Republic

-American marronage began in Spain's colony on the island of Hispaniola.
-Governor Nicolás de Ovando was already complaining of escaped slaves and their interactions with the Taíno Indians by 1503.
-The first slave rebellion occurred in Hispaniola on the sugar plantations owned by Admiral Diego Columbus, on 26 December 1522, and was brutally crushed by the Admiral.
-Though the Admiral crushed the revolt, many of the slaves were able to escape.
+American marronage began in Spain's colony on Hispaniola.
+Governor Nicolás de Ovando was already complaining of escaped slaves and their interactions with the Taíno by 1503.
+The first slave rebellion occurred in Hispaniola on the sugar plantations owned by Admiral Diego Columbus, on 26 December 1522, and was brutally crushed by Columbus, although many slaves were able to escape.
 The Dominican Maroons went on to lead the first Maroon activities of the Americas.
-Sebastián Lemba, born in Africa, successfully rebelled against the Spaniards in 1532, and banded together with other Africans in his 15-year struggle against the Spanish colonists.
-Lemba was eventually joined by other Maroons such as Juan Vaquero, Diego del Guzmán, Fernando Montoro, Juan Criollo and Diego del Ocampo in the struggle against slavery.
+Sebastián Lemba, born in Africa, successfully rebelled against the Spaniards in 1532 and banded together with other Africans in his 15-year struggle against the Spanish colonists.
+Lemba was joined by other Maroons such as Juan Vaquero, Diego del Guzmán, Fernando Montoro, Juan Criollo and Diego del Ocampo in the struggle against slavery.
 As the Maroons threatened Spanish commerce and trade, Spanish officials began to fear a Maroon takeover of the island.

 Maroons joined the natives in their wars against the Spanish and hid with the rebel chieftain Enriquillo in the Bahoruco Mountains.
-By the 1540s, Maroons had already controlled the interior portions of the island, although areas in the east, north, and western parts of the island were also to fall under Maroon control.
+By the 1540s, Maroons controlled the interior portions of the island, although areas in the east, north, and western parts of the island were also to fall under Maroon control.
 Maroon bands would venture out throughout the island, usually in large groups, attacking villages they encountered, burning down plantations, killing and ransacking the Spaniards, and liberating the slaves.
 Roadways had become so open to attack, the Spaniards felt it was necessary to only navigate in groups.
 When Archdeacon Alonso de Castro toured Hispaniola in 1542, he estimated the Maroon population at 2,000–3,000 persons.
 In the 1570s, Sir Francis Drake enlisted several cimarrones during his raids on the Spanish.
 Dominican Maroons would be present throughout the island until the mid 17th century.